digital-asset/dpm/docs/src/public/configuration.rst

 in single-package projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example shows how to opt-in to the `damlc` pre-existing component, a custom `foo` component, and a local `codegen-python` component without specifying an sdk-version,
+The following example shows how to opt-in to the `damlc` pre-existing component, a custom `foo` component, and a local `codegen-python` component without specifying an sdk-version:

 .. code:: yaml